DaveTolulope22/Spring_app/README.md

 # Spring_app

-The live Website is currently under maintainance
+The live Webapp is currently under maintainance

 https://photos.app.goo.gl/UxaKvwP93FpJQYsCA

 This is video Demo of one of my project , Spring based application for Vehicle management application. the aim was  to create a web-based application using the spring framework to help clients manage their company’s vehicles, employees, transactions, and additional modules.
 Application is Still under development.